HumanCellAtlas/dcp-community/rfcs/text/0000-multi-data-collection-dataset-processing.md

 *   Analysis need to modify pipeline initiation scripts
 *   Initial implementation has human time cost of triggering the pipeline runs
 *   Requires the human who is triggering the pipeline to know what criteria need to be satisfied to trigger (i.e. the project is complete)

-## Alternative Approaches

-The following section summarizes possible alternative approaches for ensuring correct processing, along with the pros and cons of each.
-These approaches are not recommended by this RFC but are listed for comparison purposes.

-*   Placing all the data that needs to be co-processed in a single bundle and continue to use bundle notifications
-    *   Pros
-        *   Essentially no extra work from infrastructure required
-    *   Cons
-        *   Wranglers are required to package data in such a way to satisfy the requirements of the analysis, the details of which they should not be aware
-        *   Additional strain is placed on wranglers to ensure that the correct partition of the data is archived
-        *   If new ways of aggregating data are needed bundles would have to be reshaped
-        *   This does not support the need to be able to support multiple potential aggregations or shapes of bundles at one time
-*   Use a search-based approach to identify and co-process bundles
-    *   Pros
-        *   Additional work limited to adding a query
-        *   Uses existing query mechanisms and emerging such as query service
-        *   Removes human interference and allows metadata to dictate the analysis
-    *   Cons
-        *   The query can be very complex and there is no easy way to verify that the results are correct in the long run
-        *   Analysis has to implement a completely different approach that will allow them to keep track of which workflows have been submitted
-        *   There is no direct control on when analyses are triggered, its possible that run-away queries due to errors in the metadata trigger wrong but very expensive analyses
-        *   The cost of these searches will increase over time as each bundle addition will require searching the entire project
-*   Multi-bundle notifications.
-Analysis can subscribe to notifications that there is a set of bundles that meets certain criteria (e.g. that 50 analysis bundles were expected and 50 have been received.
-    *   Pros
-        *   Little additional work by analysis to trigger pipelines over multiple bundles
-        *   Automated solution rather than manual
-    *   Cons
-        *   Ingest needs to pass some information (through the bundle manifest rather than the metadata?) which says there are n bundles and this is bundle i of n.
-        *   Unclear how this would work with updates.
-If 1 bundle of 50 needs to be updated then how do we know to retrigger the notification?
-        *   Data store/query service/someone else will need to implement a multi-bundle notification
-*   Ingest notifies.
-For a particular submission, ingest knows how many bundles are generated and when they go in the data store.
-In principle, ingest could generate a notification for a group of bundles ingested together
-    *   Pros
-        *   Not too much additional work by analysis to trigger pipelines over multiple bundles (receive notification from ingest rather than through the datastore)
-        *   Automated solution rather than manual
-        *   No need for additional bundle manifest information or metadata in the bundles
-    *   Cons
-        *   Unclear how this would work with updates.
-If 1 bundle of 50 needs to be updated then how do we know to retrigger the notification?
-        *   Ingest needs a new notification mechanism and declarations from components as to what will be a trigger.
-Some duplication of data store notifications.
-        *   Ingest ends up talking directly to analysis and future non-primary components where this doesn’t happen currently.
-Complicates system architecture.

 ### Unresolved Questions